 The first "Illustrator in Residence" in May is Hilde Hodnefjeld.

-Hilde Hodnefjeld (1966) will work on a comic book project during her project week in Tegnerforbundet .
-Here, the audience will gain insight into the work behind a cartoon.
+Hilde Hodnefjeld (1966) will be working on a comic book project during her project week at Tegnerforbundet.
+Here, the audience will gain insight into the work behind a comic book.

 The story that Hodnefjeld wants to work with is for young people between the ages of 10 and 14.
 It tells the story of Kitty, a girl of about 12 years in 2018, who reads Anne Frank's diary.
 Kitty has a grandmother.
 The grandmother hides something from Kitty, and there is something about that copy of Anne Frank's diary, which Kitty has stolen from her grandmother's bookshelf.
 Kitty gets in touch with Anne Frank through the diary.
 It turns out that her own grandmother was Anne Frank's neighbor before she and her family went into hiding in 1942.
 Unexplained things happen.
 Kitty ends up in 1942 and meets Anne Frank.
 She discovers who called the green police and who led to all the eight people hiding in the back building being arrested and sent to a concentration camp.
 The story is also about what friendship may or may not be.